 Thomas Deckker undertook the renovation and extension of 'Timbercombe', a Modern Movement house in Gerrards Cross, between 1984-87 while a student at the AA.

 The work was noted in Buckinghamshire from the Pevsner Architectural Guides: Buildings of England series.
-The 'wrap-round staircase window in one wing, ship's rail balconies and horizontal bands of windows and portholes' were designed or enhanced by Thomas Deckker as part of this project.
+The 'wrap-round staircase window in one wing, ship's rail balconies and horizontal bands of windows and portholes' were actually designed or enhanced by Thomas Deckker as part of this project.

 from Buckinghamshire by Nikolaus Pevsner, Elizabeth Williamson